 - The most significantly impacted are the residential properties surrounding the construction site on Alexandra Avenue, Hassall Street, Bailey Street, Hawkesbury Road and Grand Avenue.
-Feedback from local Westmead residents during early works and GALC stakeholder engagement will feed into future noise and vibration mitigation strategy development. - Sydney Metro has engaged directly with Westmead Public School during the planning and early works stages.
-Insights about the school community are important for GALC to reach Westmead residential community.
-In particular, the Community Hub within the school presents an opportunity to communicate effectively with the community about construction impacts such as noise and vibration.
+Feedback from local Westmead residents during early works and GLC stakeholder engagement will feed into future noise and vibration mitigation strategy development. - Sydney Metro has engaged directly with Westmead Public School during the planning and early works stages.
+Insights about the school community are important for GLC to reach Westmead residential community.
+In particular, the Community Hub within the school presents an opportunity to communicate effectively with the community about construction impacts such as noise and vibration. - An EPL variation was applied for the HV works at Westmead (between Westmead and Parramatta) to allow for 24/7 works and shorten the overall impact length onto nearby residents and businesses.
+The residents received respite offers and alternative accommodation as required.